 Did you know that 61% of consumers have at some point been swayed in their decision-making by digital influencers?
 Influencers typically have a huge following on social media.
 This is why it makes sense to employ their services for increasing your brand awareness on social media.

-It’s smart to use relevant influencers in your industry or niche.
+It’s smart to use relevant influencers or partner with a brand ambassador agency in your industry or niche.
 They are more likely to have your ideal audience as their followers.

 They’ll not only put your brand in front of a lot of people but also help you drive traffic to your social media account.
 Here’s an example of an influencer working with GymShark to promote the fitness brand.